Boise Modern Mountain

 Melissa Detweiler is Co-Owner and Principal Designer at Prominent Homes, a 100% custom home builder whose work has been recognized with awards, including first place in every category at the county’s Parade of Homes.

+Detweiler emphasizes the importance of creating a warm and inviting space in their Modern Mountain builds.
+“People like to feel grounded,” she says.
 Her projects typically feature natural materials such as wood, concrete, stone, and steel to evoke this grounded feeling while maintaining a sleek, modern aesthetic.

 One of the standout features in Detweiler’s designs is the way she connects interior and exterior spaces.
-In a recent build, she used our Thermally Modified Wood Collection in Black Forest and Wood Smoke on the front of the house, which complements the wood ceiling of the great room in the interior for a warming effect that draws the eye up, she says.
+In a recent build, she used our Thermally Modified Wood in Black Forest and Wood Smoke on the front of the house, which complements the wood ceiling of the great room in the interior for a warming effect that draws the eye up, she says.

 By using consistent materials both inside and out, she creates a harmonious flow between nature and the home’s exterior and interior.